-SOUTH JERSEY (KYW Newsradio) — Another nor’easter is heading our way, only a couple of weeks since the last one.
-Fortunately, officials down the shore don’t anticipate it being quite as bad.
+SOUTH JERSEY (KYW Newsradio) — Another nor’easter is hitting the Philadelphia region.
+Fortunately, officials down the shore don’t anticipate it being quite as bad as the one earlier this month.

 Beach erosion from the last storm is expected to get a little bit worse, though flooding is projected to be minor this time around.